PAIR-code/lit/website/sphinx_src/components.md

 ![Metrics Table](./images/components/metrics-table.png)

-To try this out, see https://pair-code.github.io/lit/demos/glue.html and navigate to the "Performance" tab.
+To try this out, see https://pair-code.github.io/lit/demos/glue.html and navigate to the "Metrics" tab.

 To enable metrics, your model should set the `parent` attribute on one or more output fields, pointing to the name of the input field that it should be